+$^{^{35}}$ See also, for example, Croushore (1997), Welch (2000), and the literature review in Marinovic et al. (2013).

-5. Underreactions: Finally, we note that several other, prominent models of forecaster behavior (either agency-based or behavioral) fall within the classes described by Proposition 2 and Corollary 1 but where $k_x \in (0, k{x,\star})$ or $k \in (0, k{\star})$.
-For example, Graham (1999), Lamont (2002), and Ottaviani and Sørensen (2006) describe models in which forecasters all have an incentive to herd, as in Scharfstein and Stein (1990).34 Ehrbeck and Waldmann (1996), by contrast, describe an alternative model of reputational concerns, where able forecasters have more precise prior information.
-Lastly, Hirshleifer et al. (2011) detail a model in which security analysts for behavioral reasons underreact to their own private information.
-All of these explanations can be described within the classes detailed in Proposition 2 and Corollary 1, but where $k_x \in (0, k{x,\star})$ or $k \in (0, k{\star})$.
+Ehrbeck and Waldmann (1996), by contrast, describe an alternative model of reputational concerns, in which able forecasters have more precise prior information, while Hirshleifer et al. (2011) detail a model in which security analysts for behavioral reasons underreact to their own private information.
+All of these explanations can be described within the classes described by Proposition 2 and Corollary 1, but where $k_x \in (0, k{x,\star})$ or $k \in (0, k{\star})$.
 As a result, these models cannot explain the observed overrevision of individual forecasts ($\beta < 0$, Table I and II).
+Finally, we note that models of rational inattention (e.g. Sims, 2003) are likewise inconsistent with overrevisions ($\beta < 0$).
+As argued in Section 2, this is because rational inattention forecasts equal conditional expectations, and hence satisfy the Law of Iterated Expectations.36